 How big is the new school?
 What grades can attend?

-Integrative Leadership Academy in San Francisco (ILA SF) will be a city-wide public charter school, serving a diverse population of students in grades 6-12 grade.
-ILA SF intends to open with a cohort of 80 sixth grade students in fall 2019.
+Integrative Leadership Academy in San Francisco (ILA SF) will be a City-wide public school, serving a diverse population of students in grades 6-12 grade.
+ILA SF intends to open with a cohort of 80 sixth grade students in fall 2020.

 Where would the new school be located?

-The new middle school will be located in San Francisco, and ideally within the neighborhoods of Potrero Hill, Mission Bay, Dogpatch or the Mission.
+The new middle school will be located in San Francisco, and ideally within the neighborhoods of Potrero Hill, Mission Bay or Dogpatch.

 What makes this middle school different?